ezefranca/youtube-metadata-swift/README.md

 }
 ```

-## How to use

-You can use [this code](https://github.com/ezefranca/youtube-metadata-swift/blob/main/youtube-metadata.playground/Contents.swift) directly or get the ideia to use with your own Internet Lib (Alamofire, etc).
-It's a simple `GET` request to the `embedded` youtube URL.

 ## Related

 A [npm module with the same purpose](https://github.com/ezefranca/youtube-metadata-from-url)

 ## License

 This project is provided for educational purposes only.
-It is not affiliated with and has
-not been approved by Youtube.
+It is not affiliated with and has not been approved by Youtube.